Ram20000/Website-Blocking-Tool/README.md

 - Turn on developer mode.
 (Usually present in the top right corner)
 - Click "load unpacked" and select the downloaded file.

-After this the extention will be available in your browser, through this you can add keywords to block websites.
+After following these steps, the extension will be available in your browser.
+You can then add keywords to block specific websites.